ChickenProp/chickenprop.github.com/drafts/movie-reviews.md

 Don't run away on a raft.
 The Ark is safer.
 You are the last hope for the human race.
 Kill Noah.

 When Noah has attempted to kill your children, and discovered that he can't do it, kill him anyway.
 He hasn't changed his mind about what God wants, he just thinks he's failed God, and do you trust him not to try again?
 Kill him.
+(Eventually, Noah does change his mind, when Ila suggests that maybe God deliberately left the choice to Noah.
+Now Noah believes he's not only vital to God's plans, but is permitted to shape them.)

-Well, Shem makes a cursory attempt, at least.
+Well, Shem eventually makes a cursory attempt, at least.
 But it's not good enough.
 NPCs, the lot of them.

 There are two more characters.
 Tubal-Cain is the villain.
 He thinks that man should have dominion over nature.
 He also decides that since God has forsaken them, so much for ethics, and he'll kill anyone he wants.